 ‘The shrieking of mutilated victims caged in a black pit of horror!!!’

 Blood Bath is a 1964 American horror film written and directed by Jack Hill (Spider Baby) and Stephanie Rothman (also see Queen of Blood; The Velvet Vampire; Ruby).
-It stars William Campbell, Merissa Mathes
+The movie stars William Campbell, Merissa Mathes and Linda Saunders.

 William Campbell (Dementia 13; Hush… Hush, Sweet Charlotte), Linda Saunders (So Sad About Gloria), Merissa Mathes (The Phantom Planet) Sandra Knight (Frankenstein’s Daughter; The Terror; The Haunting of Morella), Sid Haig, Jonathan Haze, and Patrick Magee.

 Blood Bath had a convoluted production history, originating as a 1963 Yugoslavian-shot art smuggling crime movie, Operacija Ticijan (“Operation Titian”), before it was re-edited as Portrait of Terror, with a very young Francis Ford Coppola involved with the screenplay, co-financed by executive producer Roger Corman, who deemed the final product unreleasable.

 In 1964, numerous horror sequences were then shot and edited into the film, first by Jack Hill, then by Stephanie Rothman.
 Corman approved of Rothman’s version and the film was given a brief theatrical release by American International Pictures (AIP).

 In 1966, the film was re-edited for TV in 1966 as Track of the Vampire and also released in some European territories as Horror Cocktail.